Allan-Sanchez/api-rest-type-orm-graphql/README.md

+# API REST WITH TYPESCRIPT, TYPE-ORM, GRAPHQL AND MYSQL

+Project created to practice with typescript and graphql using type-orm

+### missing points
+1.  use relationships
+2.  upload images
+3.  use context for authorization
+4.  pagination data
-# Awesome Project Build with TypeORM
+## Installation Project Build with TypeORM

 Steps to run this project: